potherca-blog/VariableNamingConvention/README.md

 ## History

-This convention has been evolving ever since [Potherca] started programming Perl in the min-nineties and branched out into PHP in the early noughties.
+This convention has been evolving ever since [Potherca] started programming Perl in the mid-nineties and branched out into PHP in the early noughties.
 Yet it was never put into writing until encourage to do so by [Sander Krause] in 2009.